hoyeungw/baro/archive/docs/events.md

 ### evt::update-post ###

 Triggered when `update()` is called.
 After cursor is resettet to initial position.
 After the bar elements are rendered.
-After newline spacing is added in no-tty mode.
+After nextLine spacing is added in no-tty mode.